team-simplay/SimPlay/docs/source/quickstart.rst

 .. note::
    After installing simplay-jupyter, JupyterLab needs to be restarted.

-The following installation steps are only necessary, if you don't want to run within JupyterLab, otherwise continue with :ref:`AddVisualInformation`.
+The following installation steps are only necessary if you don't want to run within JupyterLab.
+Otherwise continue with :ref:`AddVisualInformation`.

 To install SimPlay: